Anthony Rizzo Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings put together by the Orioles pitching staff ranks 21st in MLB.

-- The Orioles have the 25th-ranked team ERA across all league pitching staffs (5.53).
+- The Orioles have the 24th-ranked team ERA across all league pitching staffs (5.33).

-- The Orioles rank 16th in baseball in home runs surrendered (nine total, 1.3 per game).
+- Orioles pitchers combine to rank 15th in baseball in home runs allowed (10 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.